-The Authority separately discloses other revenue from tenants in note 11, piers and property revenue, which consists of non-lease components within lease arrangements arising from the recovery of certain operating expenses from tenants which are accounted for in accordance with IFRS 15, Revenue from Contracts with Customers.
+The Authority separately discloses other revenue from tenants in note 10, piers and property revenue, which consists of non-lease components within lease arrangements arising from the recovery of certain operating expenses from tenants which are accounted for in accordance with IFRS 15, Revenue from Contracts with Customers.
 Other revenue from tenants is recognized when the Authority has satisfied its performance obligation by delivering services as agreed upon in the lease agreements to tenants at an amount equal to the component of revenue allocated to such performance obligation.

 Harbour revenue includes revenue from wharfage and harbour dues and is recognized as the performance obligation is satisfied at a point in time.
-International Ship and Port Facility Security (ISPS) revenue is recognized as the performance obligation is satisfied at a point in time.
 Marina revenue includes revenue from slip rentals and boat storage and is recognized as the performance obligation is satisfied over time.